respeaker/Alexa/README.md

 Alexa
 =====

 To use Alexe Voice Service with ReSpeaker.
-It's based on [AlexaPi](https://github.com/sammachin/AlexaPi).

 ### Requirements
 + CherryPy